Sponsored Item: Crack Kraken's Code Contes...

 “Which way now?”
 Isac began, but was silenced not by his brother, but by a voice that rumbled through the left entryway.

 Prescott turned and took a few steps toward the opening.
 He closed his eyes and tried to listen for any other sounds.
 He turned his head back and looked a bit worried.
-His eyes locked directly with Grom and he said in the lowest of heard whispers, “We head this way.”
+His eyes locked directly with Grom, and he said in the lowest whisper possible, “We head this way.”

 Prescott led them down the new corridor, and as they traveled, they heard more of the same sounds as before.
-When the sounds became more audible, they stopped and listened.
+When the voices became more audible, they stopped and listened.
 Isac and Cloey’s faces strained in confusion.
-Prescott again turned to Grom and nodded his head while pointing to his ear.
-Stepping up beside Prescott, Grom reached for the axe strapped across his back.
+Prescott looked to Grom and nodded his head while pointing to his ear.
+Stepping up beside Prescott, Grom reached for the axe on his back.
 A single word slipped between his clenched teeth, which sent a shiver coursing up Cloey’s spine.

 “Orcs.”

 They all remained silent for several moments.
 Deep down, Cloey hoped that the noises would just go away, but they did not.
-Soon the sounds of their voices were interrupted by the shattering of objects hitting the ground and the clanging of metal.
-Grom stepped forward and waved his companions to follow him toward the end of the hall and the slightly-ajar door.
+Soon the sounds of their voices were interrupted by the clanging of metal and objects being shattered against the ground.
+Grom stepped forward and waved for his companions to follow him toward the end of the hall and the slightly-ajar door.

-The impatient beast turned his head toward the door where Grom peered from.
-His coal black eyes stopped and Grom gripped the handle of his axe tightly in both hands.
+Annoyed by the slow progress, the impatient beast turned his head toward the door that Grom stood behind.
+His coal black eyes stopped, and Grom gripped the handle of his axe tightly in both hands.
 The orc grunted a command, and one of the others stopped his searching and lumbered toward the door.

 With a snarl and a howl, the lead orc dropped his torch and drew a broad, rusted blade from his side and thrust it forward.
 The remaining two pulled crude axes from leather straps along their backs and charged.
 Cloey let out a yelp as one rushed forward at her.
 She cringed as the orc brought the axe upward with its massive arms and came down with great force.

 The sound of clashing metal echoed as Prescott’s sword came into contact with the axe.
-Cloey opened an eye to see Prescott standing stoically in front of her.
+Cloey opened a weary eye to see Prescott standing stoically in front of her.
 She stared with wide eyes, and a panicked cry escaped her lips.
 She dropped her torch and darted back toward the hanging remains of the wooden door.
 With amazing speed, Prescott thrust his blade upward and pushed the axe to the side.
 Losing his balance, the orc tried to bring his weapon back around for another swing, but Prescott’s blade cut through the thin layer of leather protecting his abdomen.
-After letting out a loud howl of pain, the orc dropped his weapon, collapsed to the ground, and clutched his bleeding stomach.
+After letting out a loud howl of pain, the orc dropped his weapon, clutched his bleeding stomach, and collapsed to the ground.

 The other orc rushed toward Isac, who stood alone by the door.
 Isac barely dodged out of the way of a low swing from the axe.
 The beast turned and lunged once more, but Isac ducked underneath the high attack.
 Gripping his staff tightly, he swung it low, knocking it into the back of the orc’s legs.
 The orc stumbled, but the strike did not fell him.
 He barred his yellowed teeth and advanced again.
 Isac held his staff up to brace himself, but the orc’s face twisted in pain.
 A gurgled grunt escaped the orc’s lips, and he came crashing forward, almost atop poor Isac.
 Grom pulled his massive axe from the back of the fallen beast and turned toward the leading raider.